Polishing the Stars and Stripes

 Broad Stripes and Bright Stars

-Each fall, as temperatures begin their rapid descent, many flag owners are performing routine flagpole maintenance.
+Any time the seasons change, flag owners perform routine flagpole maintenance.
 It is at this time that most flag cleanings occur (though certainly not the only time).
-Cleaning an outdoor American flag is a fairly simple process, but there are some special things to know and consider.
+Cleaning an outdoor American flag is a fairly simple process, but there are some specific things to consider that will help keep your flag looking its best.

 Should an American flag be cleaned seasonally?